garrandall/popular-music-data/tracks/ch-check-it-out-beastie-boys.md

 I wear cotton but I don't wear sheer

 Shazam and abracadabra
-In the whip i'm gonna cruise past ya
+In the whip I'm gonna cruise past ya
 Yo money, don't chump yourself
 Put that shit back on the shelf
 Light rays blazin'